What is academic and intelligence testing?

 What types of issues can testing be helpful for?

-Documenting the need for formal academic accommodations.
+- Documenting the need for school or testing accommodations

 What do you evaluate for?